 DEATH CLAIMS AGED LADY.
 FUNERAL TODAY.

-19 days, died at 7:40 o'clock yesterday morning at the home of her son, John
+19 days, died at 7:40 o'clock yesterday morning at the home of her

-1834, where she grew to womanhood.
-She was married in Nova Scotia and
+April 22, 1834, where she grew to womanhood.
+She was married in Nova

-in California, two sisters in Nova Scotia, and one sister in Chicago.
+another brother in California, two sisters in Nova Scotia, and one

-Mrs. Anna Lutes, Mrs. Laura Bryant, and Mrs. Emma Eaton reside in
+Mrs. Laura Bryant, and Mrs. Emma Eaton reside in Berkley and the

 The funeral services will be held this afternoon

-home, Rev. A.B.
+from the home, Rev. A.B.
 Judson officiating when the remains will be

-laid to

-Maplewood cemetery.
+laid to rest in Maplewood cemetery.
 The pallbearers are: Raymond

 Mrs. Dowling, although no very well known here has

-many friends in this section since her arrival in Stevensville and
+made many friends in this section since her arrival in Stevensville and

-in

-death Stevensville loses a worthy woman.
+in her death Stevensville loses a worthy woman.
 The bereaved family has

-the

-of a wide circle of acquaintances and friends during the
+the sympathy of a wide circle of acquaintances and friends during the

 Northwest Tribune, November 11, 1910